Kinovarobotics/kinova-ros/README.md

     float32 finger2 – position of finger 2 in degrees
     float32 finger3 – position of finger 3 in degrees (0 when using the two-fingered MICO)

+    The position state of the fingers is also available in the out/joint_state topic.

 ### Services
 These services may be called at any time to enact basic functions on the arm.
 They will override any other actions being carried out by the arm.